AVSLab/basilisk/src/fswAlgorithms/attGuidance/constrainedAttitudeManeuver/constrainedAttitudeManeuver.rst

 Detailed Module Description
 ---------------------------
-A detailed explanation of the method implemented in this module can be found in `Calaon et al. <http://hanspeterschaub.info/Papers/Calaon2021.pdf>`__.
+A detailed explanation of the method implemented in this module can be found in `R. Calaon and H. Schaub, "Constrained Attitude Maneuvering via Modified-Rodrigues-Parameter-Based
+Motion Planning Algorithms" <https://arc.aiaa.org/doi/abs/10.2514/1.A35294>`__.
 To summarize, this module builds a 3D grid in MRP space, whose density is regulated by the input parameter ``N``.
 Each grid node corresponds to an attitude.
 An undirected graph is built with all the nodes that are constraint compliant.
 Two nodes are added to the graph:

 - ``startNode`` whose coordinates :math:`\sigma_{BN,S}` correspond to the attitude of the spacecraft contained in the ``vehicleConfigInMsg``;
 - ``goalNode`` whose coordinates :math:`\sigma_{BN,G}` correspond to the desired target attitude at the end of the maneuver.

 Two different cost functions are used by the :math:`A^*` algorithm to search a valid path.
 The first is based on the total cartesian length of the path in MRP space.
 The second is the effort-based cost function computed integrating the control torque norm over the interpolated trajectory obtained from a path., as explained in
-`Calaon et al. <http://hanspeterschaub.info/Papers/Calaon2021.pdf>`__.
+`R. Calaon and H. Schaub <https://arc.aiaa.org/doi/abs/10.2514/1.A35294>`__.
 In both cases, the final reference passed to the Attitude Reference Message consists in the interpolated curve obtained from the optimal path computed by :math:`A^*`, based on the chosen cost function.
 Interpolation is performed using the routine in :ref:`BSpline`.

-Note that this module does not implement the constant angular rate norm routine described in `Calaon et al. <http://hanspeterschaub.info/Papers/Calaon2021.pdf>`__.
+Note that this module does not implement the constant angular rate norm routine described in `R. Calaon and H. Schaub <https://arc.aiaa.org/doi/abs/10.2514/1.A35294>`__.
 The attitude, rates and accelerations provided to the Attitude Reference Message are those obtained directly from the BSpline interpolation.